PlagueHO/LabBuilder/LabBuilder/docs/changelist.md

 * Samples\Sample_WS2012R2_DomainSQL2014.xml: Added new Sample for building a simple domain with a SQL Server.
 * Samples\*.xml: DNS Forwarders set to Google for all Samples with Edge nodes.
 * Added LabBuilderConfig\Settings attribute requiredwindowsbuild.
 * Get-Lab: Added support for preventing a Lab from being used on a host not at the requiredwindowsbuild build version.
 * Samples\Sample_WS2012R2_DomainClustering.xml: Required build version set to 10586.
 * Samples\Sample_WS2012R2_DCandDHCPOnly_NAT.xml: Required build version set to 14295.
+* Added LabBuilderConfig\Resources attribute ISOPath.
+* DSCLibrary\MEMBER.DSC.ps1: Corrected filename.
+* DSCLibrary\MEMBER.DSC.ps1: Fixed Configuration name.

 # 0.7.9.0
 * Fixed failure when creating self-signed certificate on localized systems, by replacing EKU Names with IDs.